HappyEureka/dr-well/README.md

 **Paper:** [*DR. WELL: Dynamic Reasoning and Learning with Symbolic World Model for Embodied LLM-Based Multi-Agent Collaboration*](https://narjesno.github.io/DR.WELL/)

 These agents operate in the **CUBE** environment.
-Learn more about CUBE: https://happyeureka.github.io/cube/
+Learn more about [CUBE: Collaborative Multi-Agent Block-Pushing Environment for Collective Planning with LLM Agents](https://happyeureka.github.io/cube/).

 ## Citation